owl-Dr/Faculty_Application_Portal/README.md

 ## Contributors

-- **Harshit Tomar (Roll No: 2201AI15):** Contributed to the backend development, including database management and containerizing the backend.
+- **Harshit Tomar (https://github.com/owl-Dr)** Contributed to the backend development, including database management and containerizing the backend.
-- **Deep Das (Roll No: 2201AI55):** Contributed to the front-end development, including the design and layout of web pages.
+- **Deep Das ():** Contributed to the front-end development, including the design and layout of web pages.

 ## Getting Started